In conversation: Rhodar

-Are there some fail-safes built in to the system?
+Are there some fail-safes built into the system?

-Yes, each regional office has a Summit dashboard – and can run a report – that shows which operatives haven’t completed a timesheet or hasn’t got any time showing against them.
+Yes, each regional office has a Summit dashboard – and can run a report – that shows which operatives haven’t completed a timesheet or haven’t got any time showing against them.
 So they can quickly see who’s missing, which is great.

 They’ve also got a dashboard called ‘Timesheet checks’.
-Anyone who’s got fewer than five shifts showing is highlighted red; and anyone who’s got more than seven shifts showing is highlighted purple.
+Anyone who’s got fewer than five shifts showing is highlighted red, and anyone who’s got more than seven shifts showing is highlighted purple.
 It’s a really neat way of flagging up potential mistakes, which the regional administrators can then investigate.